cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-All the required information for to represent the possible actions to take *should be present in either the request or the response*.
+All the required information representing the possible actions to take *should be present in every response*.

 .. class:: incremental big-centered